askasckr/recommend/README.md

 ```

-#### 2. To get all the predefined portfolios as matrix/map (alternatively, this helps if UI prefers for an easy read):
+#### 2. To get all the predefined portfolios as matrix/map (alternatively, this helps if UI/Client prefers for an easy read):
 **Note:** Make sure to add ```Client-Id``` in header.
 More than two concurrent client requests result in ```HTTP status 429 [Too Many Requests] ```.

 GET https://intense-oasis-48244.herokuapp.com/api/v1/predefined/portfolios/matrix